Various Scenes Explored in this Post

 1907 vs 2016

-The Saul Smaizy Photography
+Saul Smaizy Photographs

-of the southeast corner of Halsted Street from Roscoe Street 1969
+Halsted Street from Roscoe Street 1969

-Some Forgotten Chicago-Facebook Comments
+Some Forgotten Chicago-Facebook Comments:

 Lyle Bright mentioned, “While there is an 'element' in the area at times, I can't imagine Lake View being in the midst of gang warfare.
 What a difference a few decades makes”.
 Marty Balogh mentioned, “One of the big changes was the redevelopment of Elaine Place, where an entire block of apartments were renovated.
 It was unfortunate for the people displaced, but it was a large enough project to make a difference”.
 Rick Vega mentioned, “Varellas grocery store on the corner where Roscoe's [Tavern] is now.
 My dad stopped there during the week in the 60's”.
 Robert Zamora mentioned, “There was a Hull House branch in the storefront next to the grocery store and a Clark gas station built on the northeast corner.
 Before they built it, the Hull House people would show movies on the apt. build wall next to the lot.
 They also threw a couple block parties there”.
 John Terrones mentioned, “The Roscoe street block parties.
 Awesome.”